 From May tulips to August sunflowers, Michigan is abloom through spring and summer.
 You know what that means?
 Green-thumb travelers will find lush gardens to explore, and opportunities to photograph seemingly never-ending flower fields are plentiful.
 Maybe you’ll even pick up a gardening tip at one of Michigan’s flower-centric festivals and events.
 If you enjoy touring botanical and estate gardens or want to plan a trip to chase Michigan’s blooms, this post was created just for you.

-Disclosure: This blog post contains some affiliate links.
-As an Amazon Associate, The Epicurean Traveler earns from qualifying purchases.
+Disclosure: This guide to Michigan’s blooms contains some affiliate links.
 When you click on, make a purchase from, or book your hotel stay through one of these affiliate links, I may earn a small commission.
-Of course, this is at no extra cost to you, and it helps to support this blog.
-Thank for your for continued support!

 Michigan’s Best Botanical Gardens & Conservatories